adamkstock/UFCFFL-15-M---Parallel-computing/README.md

         these files require the open mpi wrapper, this is a small shell script that
         invokes gcc with the relevent arguements for mpi compilation

+        please note much of this comilation can be performed using the included makefile using 'make'

 ### execution -

         files 1-9 can be run using -